Through Brilliant Beginnings and NGA Law we have helped win various changes to UK law and practice on surrogacy since 2008.

 In February 2018, the UK government launched its first ever official guidance on surrogacy law and practice, designed to provide accurate public information for parents, surrogates and the professionals who support them in the UK.
 We worked closely with the Department of Health, together with other key surrogacy organisations, and we helped to write the content.

 In 2008, we wrote (with the backing of various national charities) to the government, asking them to address the fact that parents through surrogacy had no rights to maternity leave to care for their newborn children.
-At the time, the government felt that the issue affected too few people to legislate for, but we continued to campaign, over a long period of time, with Natalie interviewed in national news articles and several times for Radio 4 Woman's Hour.
+At the time, the government felt that the issue affected too few people to legislate for, but we continued to campaign, over a long period of time, with our founder Natalie Gamble interviewed in national news articles and several times for Radio 4 Woman's Hour.
 Finally, in 2012, we worked with John Healey MP who introduced a Private Members' Bill to Parliament on the issue, which was ultimately adopted by the government as part of the Children and Families Act 2014, and we then worked with the Department of Business Innovation and Skills to help write the detail of the new regulations.

 As of April 2015, parents through surrogacy have the right to a form of adoption leave specific to surrogacy which, if they intend to apply for a parental order, gives them (from birth) the equivalent to full maternity/paternity leave and pay.